What is HPV?

 What are the symptoms and treatment for HPV?

-Although many people have and clear HPV, sometimes it causes cells to change and cancer develops.
-HPV is connected to cancers of the cervix, head/neck, penis, and anus.
+Although many people have HPV and fight it off, sometimes it lingers and causes cells to change and cancer develops.
+HPV is connected to cancers of the cervix, throat/tongue, penis, and anus.

 What is the HPV vaccine and who gets it?

 The vaccine protects from HPV types that can cause genital warts and cancer.
 All boys and girls should receive the HPV series between ages 9-26.
 The vaccine is most effective if completed before age 15.

 The CDC & WHO report that more than 200 million doses of the HPV vaccine have been given worldwide (90 million in the US) and no serious safety concerns have been identified.

 How do I reduce my/my child's risk of getting an HPV related cancer?